Ballarat: Health

 Ballarat has two major hospitals.
 The public health services are managed by Grampians Health Ballarat including the Ballarat Base which services the entire region and the Queen Elizabeth Centre for aged care on Ascot Street Sth.
 The St John of God Health Care centre also on Drummond Street Nth, established in 1915 is currently the largest private hospital in regional Victoria.

-The Ballarat Regional Integrated Cancer Centre (BRICC) on the corner of Drummond and Sturt Street includes a number of facilities focused on cancer treatment.
+The Ballarat Regional Integrated Cancer Centre (BRICC) on the corner of Drummond and Sturt Street includes facilities focused on cancer treatment.

 The Heart Foundation did a study in 2014 that Ballarat had the highest level of physical inactivity (85.3 per cent) in Australia and that 32.9 per cent of residents were deemed obese.

 Utilities

 Ballarat's residents are serviced by a wide range of public utilities including water, gas and electricity, telephony and data communications supplied, overseen and regulated by state based authorities and private enterprise and local council.

 Water supply as well as sewage collection and disposal are provided by Central Highlands Water.
-Drinking water is sourced from a network reservoirs all located in the highlands to the east, however the majority is sourced from two main reservoirs—Lal Lal and White Swan.
-The Lal Lal Reservoir (built in 1970 with a capacity of 59500 Ml) is Ballarat's largest water catchment accounting for approximately two-thirds of the city's water usage.
+Drinking water is sourced from a network reservoirs all located in the highlands to the east, but the majority is sourced from two main reservoirs—Lal Lal and White Swan.
+The Lal Lal Reservoir (built in 1970 with a capacity of 59500 Ml) is Ballarat's largest water catchment, accounting for approximately two-thirds of the city's water usage.
 The White Swan reservoir (built in 1952 with a 14100 Ml capacity) supplies most of the remainder.
 Since May 2008, the White Swan has been topped up by water from Bendigo's Sandhurst Reservoir through the Goldfields Superpipe with water originally sourced from the Goulburn River system.
 Kirks Reservoir (built between 1860 and 1862 with a capacity of 400 Ml) and Gong Gong Reservoir (built in 1877 at Gong Gong, Victoria with a capacity of 1902 Ml) are historic main water supplies now maintained for emergency use.
 Other reservoirs supplying Ballarat include Moorabool reservoir (located in Bolwarrah, Victoria with a capacity of 6738 Ml), Wilson's Reservoir (located in the Wombat State Forest with a capacity of 1013 Ml), Beales reservoir (built 1863 located at Wallace with a capacity of 415 Ml) and Pincotts reservoir (built 1867 located at Leigh Creek, Victoria with a capacity of 218 Ml).
 Sewage is managed by two plants—the Ballarat North Wastewater Treatment Plant and the Ballarat South Waste Water Treatment Plant.